- Human dimensions of moisture recycling

 - Frontiers of sustainable science

-My PhD research aimed to understand the dynamics between sources and sinks of atmospheric moisture, particularly how terrestrial evaporation is related to downwind, terrestrial precipitation.
+Dr. Keys' primary research aims to understand the dynamics between sources and sinks of atmospheric moisture, particularly how terrestrial evaporation is related to downwind, terrestrial precipitation.
 Work from a pilot study was published in 2012 in Biogeoscences (Keys et al. 2012), and ongoing work continues apace (e.g. Keys et al., 2014, Keys et al., 2016, Keys et al., 2017).
-Here is an (old!) informal whiteboard talk where I described my research while a PhD student at the Stockholm Resilience Centre.
+Here is an (old!) informal whiteboard talk from Dr. Keys' time as a graduate student at the Stockholm Resilience Centre.